 - Italian Phrases

-Restaurants of the Venetian Arc tend to cling to tradition, not only in the food they serve but how they serve it.
-This means that from 3 in the afternoon until 8 in the evening most places are closed tight (though you can pick up a snack at a bar during these hours), and on Sunday afternoon restaurants are packed with Italian families and friends indulging in a weekly ritual of lunching out.
+Restaurants of the Venetian Arc tend to cling to tradition, not only in the food they serve, but in how they serve it.
+This means that from 3 in the afternoon until about 7:30 in the evening most places are closed tight (though you can pick up a snack at a bar during these hours), and on Sunday afternoon restaurants are packed with Italian families and friends indulging in a weekly ritual of lunching out.

-Meals are still a sacred ritual for most Italians, so don't be surprised if you get disapproving looks when you gobble down a sandwich or a slice of pizza while seated on the church steps or a park bench.
-In many places it is actually illegal to do so.
-If you want to fit in with the locals, eat while standing at the bar and they may not even notice that you are a tourist.
+Meals are still sacred for most Italians, so don't be surprised if you get disapproving looks when you gobble down a sandwich or a slice of pizza while seated on the church steps or a park bench.
+In many places it's actually illegal to do so.
+If you want to fit in with the locals, eat while standing at the bar, and they may not even notice that you're a tourist.

 Fodor's Trip Planning Ideas